angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 - MM is divided into pieces called partitions.
 	- Partitions have a fixed size but not necessarily the same.
 - The partition 0 is assigned to the OS.
-- Each process is inside a partition that is bigger that them (waste of MM).
+- Each process is inside a partition that is bigger that them.
+	- There is a waste of MM called internal fragmentation.
 - If no partition is free processes must wait (suspended) or replace another one.
 #### Data Structure
 - A partition table is required.